 In 1890, the first Henry Draper Catalogue was published in the Annals of the Harvard College Observatory.
 It contained most of the stars visible to the unaided eye, a total of 10,351 stars.
 Though Fleming was not listed as an author, Pickering did acknowledge her contribution to the work.
 She was also widely recognized by the astronomical community.

 During Fleming’s tenure at Harvard, and her catalogue work, she discovered many celestial objects, including 79 stars, 10 novae, 59 gaseous nebulae, 94 Wolf-Rayet stars, and 222 long-period variables.
 She also received many honors and awards, including memberships in the Royal Astronomical Society and the Astronomical Society of Mexico.

 Fleming worked at Harvard College Observatory until her death from pneumonia at age 54 in 1911.
 Her contributions to the advancement of astronomy were many.
 Equally important was the trail she blazed for future generations of women.
 She was indeed a bright star.

 Williamina Paton Fleming on the Web

-Please note, the papers on this site are for your enjoyment only and are not peer reviewed.
+Please note, the papers on this site were provided by Write My Essays writing service and are for your enjoyment only and are not peer reviewed.
 When originally written, they included citations.
 These have been removed to protect the innocent and to deter plagiarism.
 Also, please note that this site is monitored by Turnitin.com.